 The next word, about which you involuntarily stumble, discussing the destinies of our region, is the word "develop".
 It seems that everything here is very simple.
 To develop means to do better.
 But it only seems so.
 After all, it is not at all clear that the best for someone will be the best for everyone.
 And who are these "all" that should become better?
 Do they include Far East?

-The very word "development" presupposes a more or less clear image of that final state to which, in fact, we are developing.
-While clearly this final state is not only not spoken, but not even included in the "current agenda".
-When this idea does arise, as a rule, they say that serious people do not engage in "idle dreams".
-Since I'm not a serious person, I decided to think about it.
+The very word "development" presupposes a more or less clear image of the final state to which, in fact, we are developing.
+So far, this final state is clearly not only not spelled out, but is not even included in the "current agenda."
+When this idea does arise, it is usually said that serious people do not engage in "idle dreams."
+Since I am not a serious person, I decided to think about this topic.

 Of all the official and media discourses about our region, it is possible to isolate several images of its future.
 The first image is transit territory of the World Trade.
 Of course, the first is not important, but according to the frequency of mention.
 Russia turns to the East, realizes its Eurasian function, integrates into the APR.
 We discuss this image of the future today.

 Under this idea, in fact, was laid the ESPO pipeline, allocated funds for the reconstruction of the Trans-Siberian Railway, even remembered the almost forgotten project of the Baikal-Amur Mainline.
 A large-scale reconstruction of Vladivostok with the project "Vladivostok open port" is also connected with it.
 With the concept of a future transit territory in the northern part of the region, hopes are for the development of the Northern Sea Route and the construction of a hub harbor in Petropavlovsk-Kamchatsky.
 Yes, and numerous TACER projects are often focused on this image of the future.